 Jeff serves as the 2nd District Inyo County Supervisor.
 He sits on many boards of directors.
 When he is not volunteering or in meetings, Jeff spends his time wandering around the mountains and desert and crafting.
 He is the proud father of two amazing boys, the best dog in the world, Romper, five goats and 12 chickens.

-Kyle Holland was born and raised in Bishop, and his family has lived in the Eastern Sierra for six generations.
-He graduated from San Francisco State University with a bachelor of Science Industrial Design, and currently works full time as a woodworker in downtown Bishop.
-Kyle is ecstatic to be a part of Eastern Sierra Pride to advocate for LGBTQ+ rights in his hometown, and foster a community where it is safe to be out-of-the-closet.
+Kyle Holland was born and raised in Bishop and graduated from San Francisco State University with a bachelor of Science Industrial Design.
+He currently works as a full time woodworker in downtown Bishop.
+Kyle is ecstatic to be a part of Eastern Sierra Pride to advocate for 2SLGBTQIAP+ rights in his hometown, and foster a community where it is safe to be out-of-the-closet.

 BOARD OFFICER (She/Her)